Put your mind at ease

 - If the employer is large (20 or more employees), ask questions to understand whether and how your employer's plan covers Part B services, and whether the plan is considered creditable coverage.
 "Creditable" means that the plan pays as much as or more than Part B would pay.
 If you don't have creditable coverage and you sign up for Part B after your initial election period, you will owe a penalty.

-- We will send you a packet containing your member handbook/evidence of coverage and other materials that explain how to use your coverage.
+- We will send you your member ID and member guide.
 Please read these materials when you get them.

 - Note: This is only an overview of benefits from Providence Medicare Advantage plans.
 Please see the summary of benefits for more information or the member handbook/evidence of coverage for a complete explanation of benefits, limits, and exclusions.